Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

 ---
-title: "How we implement Debezium style initial data (snapshot) progress in our postgresql cdc library"
+title: "How We Implement Debezium Style Initial Data (Snapshot) Progress in Our PostgreSQL CDC Library"
 date: "2025-11-30"
-description: ""
+description: "Learn how to implement snapshot functionality in PostgreSQL CDC libraries using a coordinator/worker model with metadata tables for progress tracking."
-summary: ""
+summary: "A deep dive into implementing Debezium-style initial data capture with horizontal scaling support in go-pq-cdc library."
 tags: [ "go", "postgresql" ]
 categories: [ "go", "postgresql" ]
 draft: true
 ---

-> In this article, we will talk about how we implement snapshot mode to our [go-pq-cdc](https://github.com/Trendyol/go-pq-cdc) library and how it works under the hood.
+> In this article, we will discuss how we implement snapshot mode in our [go-pq-cdc](https://github.com/Trendyol/go-pq-cdc) library and how it works under the hood.

 ## What is go-pq-cdc?

 * [go-pq-cdc](https://github.com/Trendyol/go-pq-cdc) is our PostgreSQL CDC _(Change Data Capture)_ library.
-It is based on [postgresql' logical replication protocol](https://www.postgresql.org/docs/current/logical-replication.html).
-It's a [Debezium](https://debezium.io/) alternative but in better way in terms of resource consumption and performance [benchmarks](https://github.com/Trendyol/go-pq-cdc/tree/main/benchmark).
+It is based on [PostgreSQL's logical replication protocol](https://www.postgresql.org/docs/current/logical-replication.html).
+It's a [Debezium](https://debezium.io/) alternative but in a better way in terms of resource consumption and performance [benchmarks](https://github.com/Trendyol/go-pq-cdc/tree/main/benchmark).

-* CDC version of this library is used in production for a year.
+* The CDC version of this library has been used in production for a year.
 Thanks to [Serhat Karabulut](https://www.linkedin.com/in/serhat-karabulut/).
-He writes this project and supported a lot for all process.
+He wrote this project and provided significant support throughout the entire process.

-* PostgreSQL to [Kafka](https://github.com/Trendyol/go-pq-cdc-kafka) and [Elasticsearch](https://github.com/Trendyol/go-pq-cdc-elasticsearch) also available and used in production.
+* PostgreSQL to [Kafka](https://github.com/Trendyol/go-pq-cdc-kafka) and [Elasticsearch](https://github.com/Trendyol/go-pq-cdc-elasticsearch) connectors are also available and used in production.

 ## What is logical replication?